Cold Air Intake Pros and Cons

 Pros and Cons

-The cold air intake achieves more power by relocating the engine air filter outside of the engine compartment in an effort to take in cooler air.
+The main cold air intake benefit is that it achieves more power by relocating the engine air filter outside of the engine compartment in an effort to take in cooler air.
 Not only is it out of the engine compartment but it is typically placed at a point low to the ground.
 The Pro here is two-fold.
 Firstly, since heat rises, it avoids the hot air rising from the engine bay, brakes, or any other heated component.
 Additionally, since colder air is more dense, and denser air is lower, this filter placement attempts to attract the densest air possible.
-The denser the air, the more fuel that can be burned and the more power that can be made.
+The denser the air, the more fuel that can be burned and the more power can be made for better engine performance.

 The cold air intake does typically get denser air than the stock intake.
 However, since it is longer and more requires more complex routing, it is often more expensive.